Electric field probe based on electro-optic technology

 Some applications requires very precise localisation of the measured field like patch antennas, specific absorption rate assessment, EMC, … The spatial resolution is the smallest distance between two steps of measurements placed next to each other.
 This resolution is linked to the physical dimension of the laser beam: 0.6 mm.
 So if the probe moves of 0.6 mm (x or y axis), a new electric field measurement can be made.
 Kapteos indicates a resolution of 1 mm to be valid in all cases.
 This spatial resolution should be more than enough for most of the applications.

 More than 50 dB of selectivity

-An essential feature related to vectorial E-field measurements concerns the ability of measuring a given E-field component while rejecting the orthogonal ones.
+An essential feature related to vector E-field measurements concerns the ability of measuring a given E-field component while rejecting the orthogonal ones.
 Kapteos probe allows a rejection ratio of more than 50 dB (more than 99.7%) which is more than enough for most of applications.
-The curve shows that the position of the concern axis must placed quite accurately to ensure this high selectivity.
+The curve shows that the position of the concerned axis must placed quite accurately to ensure this high selectivity.

-This feature is of importance for transverse probe type (P1t… and not P1l…).
-To ease the probe setup, the transverse probes have a mark.
-This mark must be placed in accordance with the electric field orientation.
+This feature is of importance for transverse probe type (ET… and not EL…).
+To ease the probe setup, the transverse probes have an arrow.
+This arrow must be placed in accordance with the electric field orientation.
 See FAQs on probe for more details (How can I make sure the probe is correctly oriented in accordance with the axis of the component of the E-field to measure?).